Vortex Crossfire II vs Leupold VX-Freedom: which 3-9x40 should you buy?

 FAQ

-Is the Leupold VX-Freedom worth $230 more than the Crossfire II?
+Is the Leupold VX-Freedom worth about $270 more than the Crossfire II?

 Only if its three real advantages matter to you: noticeably better low-light glass (the Twilight Light Management System), a 12.2 oz weight that is about 2.6 oz lighter, and US manufacture.
-For general daylight hunting inside 300 yards, the Vortex Crossfire II 3-9x40 at $118.79 does the same core job, which is why it is our budget pick.
+For general daylight hunting inside 300 yards, the Vortex Crossfire II 3-9x40 does the same core job, which is why it is our budget pick.
+Worth knowing before you judge the gap: at list price the difference is about $210, not $270.
+Vortex lists this scope well above what the retailer charges for it, while Leupold lists the live 3-9x40 configurations at exactly what the retailer charges.
+Most of what you feel as the Leupold premium is really the Vortex discount.

 Do the Crossfire II and VX-Freedom have the same warranty?